Caernarvon Freshwater Diversion and Delta

 Bald cypress regeneration often does not occur in southeast Louisiana because of nutria herbivory, high interstitial soil salinity, altered hydrological regimes and slow germination rates.
 Under existing conditions, without human intervention, bald cypress seedling mortality is quite high.

-PC has conducted various swamp tree plantings in and around Big Mar since 2010 in partnership with the Coalition to Restore Coastal Louisiana (CRCL) and Restore the Earth Foundation (REF) and with the help of many dedicated community volunteers.
+PC has conducted various swamp tree plantings in and around Big Mar since 2010 in partnership with the Coalition to Restore Coastal Louisiana (CRCL) and with the help of many dedicated community volunteers.
 Our volunteers help transport, space and plant the trees, as well as outfit them with nutria protectors.
 Nutria protectors are a critical component of tree survival as trees without protection are readily eaten or destroyed by the prolific rodent.

 The main goals of this project were to plant wetland trees to abate and reduce storm surge and to monitor the growth of these trees under the influence of the diversion, at different distances to the diversion, in order to use this information to inform future restoration projects.
 The work being done around the Caernarvon Delta Complex is a unique opportunity to test the effectiveness of many proposed State Master Plan restoration initiatives, which rely heavily on river diversions.
 This project also shows what is possible in the footprint of future sediment diversions.